cardano-foundation/CIPs/CIP-hardforkSafeguard/README.md

 When a new release is introduced which can handle an upcoming hardfork, the node will be configured to use the next major protocol version in the block header.

-Note also that there is no ambiguity regarding what the endorsement in the block header is referring to, since the major protocol version is only allowed to increase by one.
+Note that there is no ambiguity regarding what the endorsement in the block header is referring to, since the major protocol version is only allowed to increase by one.
+Moreover, regardless of what update proposals the governance keys have proposed, each block header indicates that the corresponding block producer is either prepared for the major protocol version to increase, or that it is not prepared for it to increase.
+This CIP does not address the problems that arise from multiple versions of the software (potentially with different semantics) broadcasting the same major protocol version.
+These problems will have to be addressed as progress is made towards a full decentralized governance.

 Whenever the major protocol version is updated, the set of endorsements is reset to the empty set.